Older Adult Law: Basics and Overview

 Does Elder Law Include End-of-Life Issues?

 Most end-of-life issues fall within the scope of older adult law, although family members of the elderly often help with the process.
-As we approach the end of our lives, we can choose to draft a living will, appoint a health care agent, sign an advance directive, and even state how we would like our remains treated after death.
+As we approach the end of our lives, we can choose to draft a living will, appoint a health care agent, and sign an advance directive.
+We can even say how we would like our remains treated after death.
 A handful of states even allow the terminally ill to end their lives through assisted suicide.

-You can even handle some of these legal documents yourself with a DIY living will form.
+You can handle some legal documents with a DIY living will form.

 How Can an Older Adult Law Attorney Help Me?

-An elder law attorney can help you navigate the complexities of various state and federal laws to help you better plan for your later years, giving you peace of mind.
-Although older adult law as a practice area is quite diverse, the best elder law attorneys understand the unique needs of elderly clients.
+An elder law attorney can help you navigate various state and federal laws to help you better plan for long-term care.

 Can I Solve This on My Own or Do I Need an Attorney?